 Originally available via a promotional link, this limited-time offer was set to end on July 26, 2021.
 The offer is now also available on the main card page on RBC’s website, but with no end date specified.
 Still, the expiry date of the promotional link should be considered a soft deadline.

 The annual fee of $120 is not waived for the first year, but the value of the bonus points easily exceeds the costs of getting the card.

 Also, the $120 annual fee could potentially be waived by taking advantage of one of RBC’s ongoing promotions – the unadvertised Visa Infinite “customer war” deal.

 Basically, many data points indicate that if you call RBC and tell them you are an existing cardholder of a competing Visa Infinite product (such as the TD Aeroplan Visa Infinite or the CIBC Aventura Visa Infinite), RBC will waive the first year annual fee on their own Visa Infinite cards.
 The success of this “customer war” trick seems to be mixed, and you might need to call in a few times to get an agent who knows about it.

 With this card you’ll earn 1.25 Avion points per dollar spent on travel-related purchases and 1 Avion point per dollar spent on all other purchases.
 (It seems like the official name is “RBC Rewards points”, but everyone calls them Avion points anyway.)

-In terms of everyday spending, I’d say that the Avion card is a decent option for shopping at places that don’t accept American Express.
+In terms of everyday spending, the Avion card is a decent option for shopping at places that don’t accept American Express.
 Otherwise, I’d still go with a card like the American Express Gold Rewards Card for gas, groceries, and travel purchases or the Business Platinum Card for everything else.